The Tools Panel is available in Layout View and gives you access to a series of 'one-click tools' that can change an item's:

 Tools to adjust Appearance

 If you want to make a photo or graphic see-through or transparent you slide the opacity tool to the left.
-When an image is at 100% opacity it is opaque and you can not see anything behind it.
+When an image is at 100% opacity it is opaque and you cannot see anything behind it.
 This is equivalent to 256 on the slider.
 As you reduce the opacity, the photo fades, becoming paler so that you can see photos or the background behind the photo.
 If you set the slider to 0, you will no longer see the image as it is completely see-through.
 Note: If you decrease a framed photo's opacity to 0 you will only be able to see the frame itself and you will need to remove the frame.

 The Auto-Enhance feature can really bring photos that are lacking in contrast to life but it may not be suitable for all photos and can create unusual results on dark or intentionally low-contrast photos.
-So please review the before and after effects onscreen, and your PDF Preview before submitting your file to Momento.
+So please review the before and after effects onscreen, and your PDF Proof before submitting your file to Momento.
 Note: Auto enhance can be set as a default by ticking the check box in the Tools Panel.
 See our Before and After auto-enhance photo below.

 The software includes three preset colour effect buttons: